qzdark/wwebjs.dev-guide/src/guide/v2/popular-topics/faq.md

 ## Is there any way to host the bot on the server for free

 ## Is it possible to convert .weba file as audio?

+## if I take the user's number and add @c.us, is that always the correct wid?